JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 ```

-<span class="sidenote">Try swapping "percent" for ".value" instead and see what it does.<span>
+<span class="sidenote">Try swapping "percent" for ".value" instead and see what it does.</span>
 I'm still trying to wrap my head around it, but it works beautifully.
 Of course now that there's no intermediate step of the `hz` column, I don't need the `values_to = "hz"` argument, and I don't need to include `formant` in the `names_ptype` list.

 I guess the question then is why we would want to do this in the first place.
 The main reason is because you may want to create trajetory plots in the F1-F2 space.
 This data is now perfectly suited for that kind of plot.